AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Experimental Results

-\textbf{\underline{Results.} The SAST Rules contributes an absolute improvement of 5.7\% to our AgenticSCR when compared to the Base Agentic CLI.} When comparing between Base+SAST and Base, we observe an absolute performance improvement from 7.3\% to 13.0\%, demonstrating that incorporating SAST rules into long-term semantic memory effectively strengthens secure code review capabilities for the detector subagent.
-This finding confirms that the incorporation of the SAST rules with LLM reasoning help the detector subagent to generate secure code review comments that are correctly localized and more relevant to the actual vulnerabilities.
+\textbf{\underline{Results.}} Incorporating SAST rules yields an absolute improvement of 5.7\% over the base agentic CLI.
+Performance increases from 7.3\% (Base) to 13.0\% (Base+SAST), demonstrating that integrating SAST rules into long-term semantic memory strengthens the detector subagent's secure code review capability.

-\textbf{The CWE Tree contributes an additional absolute improvement of 4.5\% to our AgenticSCR.} When comparing between Base+SAST+CWE and Base+SAST, we observe an additional absolute performance improvement from 13.0\% to 17.5\%, demonstrating that incorporating CWE Tree into long-term semantic memory effectively strengthens secure code review capabilities for the validator subagent.
-When looking at the number of the generated comments, we also observe that AgenticSCR can generate fewer number of secure code review comments (211 comments), yet achieving the highest overall correctness (17.5\%).
-The CWE Tree helps reduce false positives of our AgenticSCR by providing a hierarchical and contextualized representation of weaknesses, enabling the validator subagent to reason about root causes, prerequisites, and scope of vulnerabilities rather than relying on flat pattern matching.
+\textbf{Adding CWE Trees provides a further 4.5\% absolute improvement.} Comparing Base+SAST+CWE with Base+SAST, performance increases from 13.0\% to 17.5\%, indicating that hierarchical vulnerability knowledge enhances the validator subagent’s ability to refine and validate candidate findings.
+Despite generating fewer review comments overall (211 comments), AgenticSCR achieves the highest correctness, suggesting improved precision.
+This reduction in noise likely stems from the CWE Tree enabling the validator to reason over vulnerability hierarchy, root causes, and contextual prerequisites rather than relying solely on flat pattern matching.